Overhead Costs: A Complete Guide for Service Businesses

 4. Use business software wherever you can

-From bookkeeping and accounting to client management and marketing, there are software platforms for just about everything you need to run your business.
+From bookkeeping and accounting to client management and marketing, software platforms exist for almost everything you need to run your business.

 Instead of hiring staff members to oversee booking appointments, facilitating payments, and sending invoices, use software to do it instead.